Karengo

 Eating

 Karengo is one of the tastiest seaweeds and has a strong umami flavour.
 Karengo can be eaten fresh, dried or cooked.
-Softer Karengo is suitable for using fresh and pan-frying in butter, with minimal flavour.
+Softer Karengo is suitable for using fresh and pan-frying in butter, with minimal seasoning.
 The tougher specimens are more suited to drying and processing as a seasoning.

 Scroll to Top